 Extreme, Super Extreme, and subsequent DUI convictions require the court to impose an ignition interlock device (IID).
 The actual order for the IID will come from the Arizona MVD, a subdivision of the Arizona Department of Transportation (ADOT).
 Even DUI convictions that do not require a court-ordered ignition interlock still require the MVD to require a person who has been convicted of a DUI to install an ignition interlock for at least 12 months on any alcohol-related DUI.

 Previously, the law in Arizona did not distinguish between an alcohol-related DUI, a DUI to the Slightest Degree, or a DUI Drugs – all required either the court or the MVD to impose an ignition interlock for at least 12 months.
 Thankfully, Arizona law changed on January 1, 2017 with respect to DUI Drugs.
 The amended law, A.R.S. § 28-1381(I)(6), no longer mandates the court or MVD to require an ignition interlock device if the offense did not include alcohol.
 That means that if you were charged with a DUI that involves drugs and alcohol, it is better to be convicted of only the DUI for drugs if a better result cannot be achieved.

-Request a Consultation to Discuss Your Case
+Request an Arizona Criminal Defense Lawyer Consultation to Discuss Your Case